plotJ/plotj/README.md

-My name is Josh and I'm a digital nomad AI and Web3 entrepeneur.</h2>
+My name is Josh and I'm a digital nomad and AI and Web3 entrepeneur.</h2>

 ###